shmanish10/Shape-Up-App/README.md

-This project is a fork from a GitHub repository, with modifications made to integrate an AI chatbot for personalized fitness assistance.
+This project is a fork from a GitHub repository, with modifications made to integrate an AI chatbot for personalized fitness assistance.This update incorporates a script for Botsonic's AI chatbot API into the project's index.html file.
+This integration enables the addition of a chatbot functionality, providing users with an interactive way to engage with the project.

 🏋️‍♀️ Shape Up: Fitness Website Development